One of my favourite regions of the UK is North Devon, in South West England.

 Photographers like to visit at sunrise or sunset when the light illuminates Blackchurch Rock.
 The best place to park is the Brownsham National Trust car park.
 For details on how to get there, click here.

-I hope this gives you a good idea of some of the best places to visit in North Devon and if you have any suggestions, please leave them in the comments below!
+I hope this gives you a good idea of some of the best places to visit and things to do in North Devon!